rednithin/Blog/content/blog/1-markdown-cheatsheet.md

 tags = ["markdown", "cheatsheet"]
 +++

-As I often forgot some of the markdown syntax, this cheatsheet will come in handy.
+As I often forget some of the markdown syntax, this cheat sheet will come in handy.
 This serves another purpose as well, to see if I need to modify any of my stylesheets in the future.

 <!-- more -->